Jane Munch: Psychiatrist For Heroes

 “Now, Mr. Invincible!” shouted Quick Boy.

 Mr. Invincible was still and unsure.
-His head hung.
+His head sank.
 “I can’t…”

 That’s when Dr. Munch stepped toward him and said, “Yes.
 You can.
 You are the only one who can.
 The only one who can’t be killed by his prick.
 You know why?
 Because your name isn’t Mr. Zentrix.
 It isn’t Mr. Anxiety.
 It’s not Mr. Bald.
 What is it?
 I want to hear you say it.”